oriuminc/jenkins-inception/README.md

     June 11, 2012), where it's pointing to [a package that doesn't exist](http://mirrors.jenkins-ci.org/debian/jenkins_1.469_all.deb).
     Jenkins maintainer says should be resolved by Wed, June 13, 2012.
+  - Current timezone is hardcoded for `America/Toronto` in `/etc/timezone`.

 To Do
 -----